 If the soft check is suppressed, the following automated instruction is activated.
-INTERVIEWER: PLEASE RECORD THE REASONS WHY YOU SUPPRESSED THIS WARNING, THEN PRESS <altriviolent statement of the soft check is suppressed, the following automated instruction is activated.
-INTERVIEWER: PLEASE RECORD THE REASONS WHY YOU SUPPRESSED THIS WARNING, THEN PRESS <altriviolent statement of the soft check is suppressed, the following automated instruction is activated.
+INTERVIEWER: PLEASE RECORD THE REASONS WHY YOU SUPPRESSED THIS WARNING, THEN PRESS <ALT> + S TO SAVE AND CONTINUE.

-: Question Information for Type of Mortgage
+/ Question Information for Type of Mortgage

 A note on Flexible mortgages.